-MBA-GM: GM 4207 MS-GM/GF: FIN 4002 MS-GMKT/MA students are not eligible for this course
+Prerequisites: MBA-GM: GM 4207 MS-GM: FIN 4002

 GF 5271 GLOBAL SECURITIES INVESTMENT

 (3 credits) This course surveys the investment management landscape and delivers the theory and technology attendant to intellectual and/or career pursuit in this area.
 Topics explored include the domestic and international aspects of portfolio optimization, emerging markets and global asset allocation, security analysis and selection, stock sorting and screening algorithms, mutual fund performance decomposition and benchmarking, fixed income analytics and metrics, earnings quality, the franchise factor, distress prediction models, behavioral finance models, and financial derivatives from a portfolio management perspective.
 A high level of skill with numbers is advisable; a CFAAE emphasis prevails.
 This course is not offered every trimester.